Nathaniel Azarco Welbeck

 Nathaniel Azarco Welbeck (1915–1972) was a Ghanaian politician and a diplomat.
 He was a member of the Convention People's Party and minister of state in the first republic.
-He was briefly resident minister of Ghana in Guinea and also resident minister of Ghana in Congo.
+He was briefly resident minister of Ghana in Guinea and also resident minister of Ghana in the Republic of the Congo (Léopoldville).

 Early life and education

 Welbeck was born at Cape Coast on 25 September 1915 to Madam Adwoa Twi and Nomo Welbeck who migrated to Abidjan, Côte d'Ivoire.
 His father was of Ewe and Ga descent and his mother was Fanti, Welbeck identified as a Fanti, a Ga and also an Ewe however, due to Akan (of which Fantis constitute) customs and tradition which places more emphasis on one's maternal background, Welbeck was a Fanti from Cape Coast.
 His father died in a house fire at Abidjan where the family resided.
 Welbeck was sleeping in the same room with his father.
 His grandmother first saw the fire and blew the alarm.
 His father on hearing the alarm, picked him up and took him to a safe place.
 He then went back to the flaming house to rescue another child by throwing it out of the window into safety but he was overcome by the flames and could not find the door to get out of the burning house.
 Welbeck was too young to know his father.
 His mother was a bead trader.
 She decided to stay after her husband's death, she had established herself as a successful bead trader in Abidjan.

 Welbeck had his early education at a school in Abidjan.
 The French language being the medium of communication in schools in the area, Welbeck became well versed in the French language.
 Welbeck's mother decided to send Welbeck to his native Gold Coast to stay with his paternal uncle; Mr. Joseph Mensah Attabrah.
 He lived with his family in Swedru where he continued schooling, this time in the English Language.
 He sat for his standard seven school leaving certificate in 1932 and entered Wesley College in 1933 to train as a teacher.